-(Maheshwari,

-1990, pp. 47-48): "The machinery government of at the Centre (and also in States) is the designed on the basis of two important administrative principles.
-An overriding belief inthedesirability of structural separation policymaking...and administration has led to the creation of an organization that is concerned exclusively with policy-making and another that is charged with implementing responsibilities.
+(Maheshwari, 1990, pp. 47-48): "The machinery government at the Centre also in States) is the designed basis two important administrative principles. overriding belief inthedesirability structural separation making...and administration has led to the creation of an organization thatisconcerned exclusively with policy-making and another that is charged with implementing responsibilities.
 As a result, the

-Box No. 5.1 : Policy Making to Policy Planning
+Box No. 5.1: Policy Making to Policy Planning

 ...Policy planning is an improvement on policy making and came into vogue in the 1960s.

-Policy planning takes into account the present national and international scenarios as also the likely future contingencies in a given area of interest, and provides a menu of choices enabling the organisation, whether it is the government or any category of enterprise, to prepare itself in advance to meet those situations
+Policy planning takes into account the present national and international scenarios as also the likely future contingencies in a given area of interest, and provides a menu of choices enabling the organisation, whether it is the government or any category of enterprise, to prepare itself in advance to meet those situations.